 Iran rules out broader U.S. talks as Trump hints at sending 2nd carrier

-Catch up with NBC News Clone on today's hot topic: Iran Us Nuclear Talks Trump Carrier Netanyahu Meeting Israel Rcna258495 - World News | NBC News Clone.
-Our editorial team reformatted this story for clarity and speed.
+NBC News Clone summarizes the latest on: Iran Us Nuclear Talks Trump Carrier Netanyahu Meeting Israel Rcna258495 - World News | NBC News Clone.
+This article is rewritten and presented in a simplified tone for a better reader experience.

 47th anniversary of the Islamic Revolution in Tehran

-Iranian President Masoud Pezeshkian speaks during the 47th anniversary of the Islamic Revolution in Tehran, Iran, on Wednesday.
+Iranian President Masoud Pezeshkian speaks in Tehran on Wednesday on the 47th anniversary of the Islamic revolution.
 Handout/WANA / via Reuters

-Iran insisted Wednesday that it was willing to negotiate with the United States over its nuclear program, but ruled out broader talks at a pivotal moment in diplomacy between Washington and Tehran.
+Iran insisted Wednesday that it was willing to negotiate with the United States over its nuclear program, but it ruled out broader talks at a pivotal moment in diplomacy between Washington and Tehran.

-President Donald Trump has pursued the talks alongside ratcheting threats, and suggested he could send another aircraft carrier group to the Middle East.
+President Donald Trump has pursued the talks alongside ratcheting threats and suggested he could send another aircraft carrier group to the Middle East.

-“We are not seeking nuclear weapons and we are ready for any kind of verification,” President Masoud Pezeshkian said early Wednesday, as the country marked the 47th anniversary of the Islamic Revolution.
+“We are not seeking nuclear weapons, and we are ready for any kind of verification,” President Masoud Pezeshkian said early Wednesday as the country marked the 47th anniversary of the Islamic Revolution.

-Speaking to large crowds gathered in Tehran, he also acknowledged the "great sorrow" caused by authorities' crackdown on the recent wave of unrest in the country.
+Speaking to large crowds in Tehran, he also acknowledged the "great sorrow" caused by authorities' crackdown on the recent wave of unrest in the country.

-"We feel ashamed before the people, Pezeshkian said from the stage, as his government sought to balance domestic anger and external pressure.
+"We feel ashamed before the people,” Pezeshkian said from the stage as his government sought to balance domestic anger and external pressure.

 The death toll from the unrest had reached nearly 7,000 people as of Tuesday, the U.S.-based Human Rights Activists News Agency said.
 The group says that it verifies each death with a network of activists on the ground in Iran and that its data goes through “multiple internal checks.”